GUIDE: What are the steps to choose an ERP for a service company?

 • How are project margins calculated?

-An ERP for a service company must provide all the necessary indicators to improve the company's performance and facilitate decision-making.
+An ERP for a service company must make it possible to benefit from all the indicators necessary to improve the performance of the company and facilitate decision-making.

-Ensure that the following indicators are included in the reporting:
+Ensure that the following indicators are part of the reporting:

 • utilization rate, staff activity rate, TACI